-Max Davis Scholarships are granted by the Western Outdoor Learning Fund which is a Washington State non-profit organization, independent from Wolf Camp and the Conservation College, whose mission it is to support those wishing to attend programs of earth skills education.
+Max Davis Scholarships are granted by the Western Outdoor Learning Fund which is a Washington State non-profit organization, independent from Wolf Camp & School of Natural Science, whose mission it is to support those wishing to attend programs of earth skills education.

 The scholarship fund is named after Max Davis, a favorite Wolf Camp participant who passed away in 2001 of a childhood illness.
 It is our hope that Max’s memory serves as an example for the kind of camper we hope to attract to earth skills education: aware of nature and its hazards; working hard to reach goals safely; keeping a uplifting attitude, and offering friendly leadership.